ProjectSidewalk/sidewalk-panorama-tools/README.md

 `CropRunner` requires some data about the labels in CSV format.
 This is also contained in the aforementioned csv file.
 You can set the path to this file using the variable `csv_export_path`.
 For an example of a valid CSV file, see `samples/labeldata.csv`.

-Update the variables at the top of the file with the path to the CSV file, the path to the folder of panoramas retrieved by DownloadRunner, and the path to the save destination.
+Update the variables at the top of the file with the path to the CSV file, the path to the folder of panoramas retrieved by `DownloadRunner`, and the path to the save destination.
 Then run `python CropRunner.py`.

 #### 2.2.4 Configuration File `config.py`